vivek37373/ath-isomiRDB/README.md

 ##### **Author: AT Vivek,NIPGR**

 # Arabidopsis thaliana isomiR annotation from sRNA-seq datasets

- Here, you'll find essential lookup tables for annotating isomiRs of Arabidopsis thaliana, curated and organized for your convenience.
+ Here, you'll find essential IsoMiRmap lookup tables for annotating isomiRs of _Arabidopsis thaliana_, curated and organized for your convenience.

 ## Lookup Tables: